Department of Motor Vehicles (DMV) Related Benefits

 A Veteran who served at any time and has a present service-connected disability or is receiving compensation, disability retirement benefits, or pension from the military or the VA but does not qualify as a CP or CPS, or

 A Veteran who received a Purple Heart.

-10-Point Derived Preference (XP): Ten points are added to the passing examination score or rating of Spouses, Surviving Spouses, or Mothers of Veterans as described below.
-This type of preference is usually referred to as "derived preference" because it is based on service of a Veteran who is not able to use the preference.
-Both a Mother and a Spouse (including Surviving Spouses) may be entitled to preference on the basis of the same Veteran's service if they both meet the requirements.
+10-Point Derived Preference (XP): 10 points are added to the passing examination score or rating of Spouses, Surviving Spouses, or mothers of Veterans.
+Both a mother and a Spouse (including Surviving Spouse) may be entitled to preference based on the same Veteran's service if they both meet the requirements.
 However, neither may receive preference if the Veteran is living and is qualified for Federal employment.

 Preference may be allowed in other circumstances but anything less than the above warrants a more careful analysis.